ballerkobe808/invest/README - 6 BUSINESS.txt

 For attorneys who get paid on contigencies this won't make it attractive to pursue

+Incorporating in Wyoming, then you won't have to pay the 4% GET in Hawaii - This applies to ACN, does it apply for rental income as well??

 LLC Filing Fees by State:
 https://www.llcuniversity.com/llc-filing-fees-by-state/

+State LLC	   LLC Filing Fee	  LLC Annual/Biennial Fee Indiana LLC	 $90	            $30 (every 2 years) Hawaii LLC	 $50	            $15 (every year)

 Indiana LLC
 --------------------